by Don Clark CSM

 8 – Topaz

-Hardness in a gemstone will determine the degree to which it will show wear.
-An opal, for example, which is quite soft for a ring stone, rapidly becoming covered with fine scratches in daily use, and the polish is quickly lost.
+Hardness in a gemstone will determine the degree to which it will show wear, which is often referred to as wearability, which is why hardness and wearability go hand in hand.
+An opal, for example, which is quite soft for a ring stone, rapidly becomes covered with fine scratches in daily use and its polish is quickly lost.
 A ruby, on the other hand, will remain bright and lustrous for years because the material is harder than most of the abrasive particles in the atmosphere that contribute to gem wear.

 Notice that quartz is 7 on the list.
 Quartz is one of the most common minerals on earth and is a major component of common dust.
 That means that simply wiping the dust off of any material softer than quartz will create scratches.
 Of course they will be tiny, even microscopic, but over a period of time they will accumulate.

-In practical terms, this means that a gem softer than quartz will lose its polish and become dull, simply from cleaning it.
+In practical terms, this means that a gem softer than quartz will lose its polish and become dull simply from cleaning it.
 For this reason 7 on the Mohs scale has become a standard for determining if a gem is hard enough for normal wear.
-This isn’t a hard and fast rule, it is more of a guideline.
+This is not a hard and fast rule, it is more of a guideline.
 (See our article What is a Gem? for more information.)

 Technically, cleavage has to do with how strongly the molecules bind to each other.
 To put it in layman’s terms, it is much like the grain of wood.
 You can easily split a piece of wood along the grain, but going across the grain is much more difficult.